mikhail5555/brother_ql_web_image/README.md

 All in all, the web server offers:

-* a Web GUI allowing you to print your labels at `/labeldesigner`,
+* a Web GUI allowing you to print your labels at `/labeldesigner`
-* an API at `/api/print/text?text=Your_Text&font_size=100&font_family=Minion%20Pro%20(%20Semibold%20)`
-  to print a label containing 'Your Text' with the specified font properties.

 ### License